Hainanphasma: Taxonomy

-George Ho Wai-Chun described the genus and its only species in 2013 along with three species from other genera.
+George Ho Wai-Chun described the genus and its first two species in 2013 together with three species of other genera.
 The genus name refers to the locality of the two species.
-Hainanphasma cristata was defined as type species, from which a total of 12 females, 11 males and 15 eggs were examined.
+Hainanphasma cristatum (originally named as Hainanphasma cristata) was defined as type species, from which a total of 12 females, 11 males and 15 eggs were examined.
 All specimens are stored as type material.
 The female chosen as the holotype can be found in the collection of the Museum of Biology of Sun Yat-sen University in Guangdong, where five eggs, one female and three males paratypes are preserved.
 The remaining paratypes are deposited in the Shanghai Entomological Museum, in the collection of the Hong Kong Entomological Society, and in Ho's private collection.
 Most of these specimens were collected by Ho and found between June 2008 and July 2011.
 From Hainanphasma diaoluoshanensis only the female holotype collected by Ho on July 6, 2011 is known, which is also deposited in the collection of the Museum of Biology of the Sun Yat-sen University in Guangdong.